creditkarma/dynamic-config/README.md

 ### Config Resolution

 Remote configuration is given a higher priority than local configuration.
 Local configuration is resolved, an initial configuration object it generated.
-Then the `init` method for each of the registered resolvers is called, in the order they were registered, and the return value is merged with the current configuration object.
+Then all registered resolvers, in the order they were registered, are given the opportunity to provide additional configuration to overlay what was available locally.

 #### Config Overlay